pietermonsieurs/leishmania_snsseq/README.md

 ## full pictures of sequencing data
 * request to visualize full sequencing data set.
-First run depth for all 4 samples, then subtract with the corresponding background.
+First run depth for all 4 samples, then subtract with the corresponding background, and do the visualization of S1 on top (bg-corrected with S2), and S3 below (bg-corrected with S4): [chromosome_peaks.py](chromosome_peaks.py)